opensourcefeed/opensourcefeed.github.io/distribution-solus.md

 Solus is built from scratch and supported by the community, providing us the freedom to provide the best experience without being beholden to the interests of other projects or corporate agendas.

+Budgie is the flagship desktop environment of Solus.
+It also provides GNOME and MATE editions.